kamataryo/monorepo/README.md

 ## `jwelbox bootstrap`

-Bootstrap the pckages in the current Jwelbox repo.
+Bootstrap the packages in the current Jwelbox repo.

 ## `jwelbox exec`